hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Parental responsibility

 Explanation:
-The legal rights and responsibilities over a child
+A person who has parental responsibility for a child has the right to make decisions about their care and upbringing.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Party, plaintiff

 Explanation:
-The claimant (or plaintiff, before April 1999) or defendant in a lawsuit or in a tribunal.
+The claimant or defendant in a lawsuit or in a tribunal.
 It is also someone who has taken out a contract or agreement.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Persons

 Explanation:
-people
+People.

 For citizens use:
-people
+People.

 ### Petitioner